 - Use freshly grated, shredded parm in the bags, or the grated parmesan in the green can.
 All three will work beautifully so choose whatever fits your budget or use whichever one you have on hand.
 The freshly grated is my favorite, but all are delicious.

 - If you don’t eat pork then substitute the pork bacon for turkey bacon or leave it out altogether.
-Since it is your meal, it’s totally your what to add or omit.
+Since it is your meal, it’s totally up to your preferences.

 - If you need this side dish ready in less time and you don’t already have an oven full of other foods, then you can opt to bake this recipe at 350 degrees for 45-50 minutes.